shakilmith/documentaion/quarkus/qute/qute-simple-example/index.md

 ***Steps that we can follow:***

-1. Open the Quarkus Current Quarkus project in any Ide like IntelliJ Ide or VS Code.
+1. Open the Quarkus Current project in any Ide like IntelliJ Ide or VS Code.

-2. Now click on pom.xml file gradle.build file (in my case, pom.xml file) and add one of the following dependency based on compatibility and reload the project to resolve the newly added extensions.
+2. Now click on **pom.xml** file or **gradle.build** file (in my case, **pom.xml** file) and add one of the following dependency based on compatibility and reload the project to resolve the newly added extensions.

 **pom.xml**